Conservative Prediction via Data-Driven Confidence Minimization: Analysis

 \end{proposition} The detailed smoothness assumption, along with all proofs, can be found in~\cref{app:theory}.
-This proposition implies that by minimizing the \ours{} objective~\cref{eq:objective}, we can provably separate out ID and OOD data with an appropriate threshold on the maximum softmax probability.
+This proposition implies that by minimizing the \ours{} objective~\cref{eq:objective}, we can provably separate out \known{} and \unknown{} data with an appropriate threshold on the maximum softmax probability.
 We note that \ours{} optimizes a lower bound on confidence, rather than trying to be perfectly calibrated: this easier requirement is arguably better suited for problem settings in which the model abstains from making predictions such as OOD detection and selective classification.
-In \cref{sec:experiments}, we will empirically evaluate \ours{}.
+When fine-tuning the last layers of a pre-trained network, Proposition 4.2 directly applies to feature-space distances, which are known to reflect semantic relations \cite{upchurch2017deep,wang2019implicit}.

+\textbf{Practical implications.} Our theory suggests the following guidelines.
+First, the uncertainty dataset should include some unknown examples.
+Second, if this is true, it is unnecessary to filter out known examples for OOD detection.
+Under these conditions, \ours{} provably detects unknown examples.